Onshore wind farm

 The wind park will include 69 turbines across a wind farm cluster integrating four permitted wind farms, which are Galway Cloosh, Lettercraffroe, Seecon and Uggool.

-Phase one will include 64MW capacity from the Uggool and Lettercraffroe farms, while 24 turbines in total will be installed, including 16 at Uggool and eight at Lettercraffroe.
+Phase one will deliver 64MW capacity from the Uggool and Lettercraffroe farms, where 24 turbines will be installed in total , 16 at Uggool and eight at Lettercraffroe.

-Phase two will include the construction of 45 turbines at Cloosh and Seecon wind farms, delivering 105MW capacity.
-Seecon will accommodate 23 turbines, while the remaining will be built at Cloosh.
+Phase two will include the construction of 45 turbines at the Cloosh and Seecon wind farms, delivering 105MW capacity.
+Seecon will accommodate 23 turbines, while the remaining 22 will be built at Cloosh.

 Siemens will install 22 SWT-3.0-101 D3 direct drive wind turbines under phase one.
 Each SWT-3.0-101 wind turbine mounted on a tubular steel tower constitutes a horizontal axis rotor, B49 self-supporting blades and a permanent magnet generator to yield high energy efficiency at low operational costs.